McConnell says companies should stay out of politics — unless they’re donating money

 Even while working as an attorney in Kentucky during the 1970s, a young McConnell argued for more money in politics before a college class he taught.

-“The three things you need to succeed in politics and to build a political party: money, money, money,” he wrote on the chalkboard during one memorable lesson, NPR reported.
+“The three things you need to succeed in politics and to build a political party —money, money, money,” he wrote on the chalkboard during one memorable lesson, NPR reported.

 That belief followed him to Washington, where he continued to argue that it is a First Amendment right to spend money on politics.
 And he practiced it himself: McConnell collected millions of dollars in campaign contributions — and notably, filibustered several bills to regulate the industry.

 In the Senate, he battled with John McCain, the GOP senator from Arizona, over campaign finance reform.
-After McCain teamed up with Sen. Russ Feingold (D) to limit “soft money” donations made through parties and committees, their bill was repeatedly filibustered by McConnell.
+After McCain teamed up with Sen. Russ Feingold (D-Wis.) to limit “soft money” donations made through parties and committees, their bill was repeatedly filibustered by McConnell.

 When the Senate finally passed the Bipartisan Campaign Reform Act in 2002 with a bare-minimum tally of 60 votes, McConnell sued the Federal Election Commission to block the legislation.
 That lawsuit, McConnell v.
 FEC, upheld most parts of the law but eventually gave way to the 2010 Citizens United ruling that he fervently backed.